fcpp/fcpp/README.md

 ## Execution

 In order to build a project based on FCPP, it is recommended to start following the [sample](https://github.com/fcpp/fcpp-sample-project) or [exercises](https://github.com/fcpp/fcpp-exercises) projects.
-In short, add this repository as a sub-module of your repository, add a `make.sh` script forwarding its arguments to the inner `fcpp/src/make.sh` script, add your code which uses the library, then declare the executable sources appropriately in a `CMakeLists.txt` as `fcpp_target` (see the aforementioned repositories for reference).
+In short, add this repository as a sub-module of your repository, add a `make.sh` script forwarding its arguments to the inner `fcpp/src/make.sh` script (you can copy it from [here](https://github.com/fcpp/fcpp-sample-project/blob/master/make.sh)), add your code which uses the library, then declare the executable sources appropriately in a `CMakeLists.txt` as `fcpp_target` (see the aforementioned repositories for reference).
 Then you will be able to run your targets with the following command:
 ```
 ./make.sh [gui] run [-O] [target]
 ```
 You can omit the `gui` argument if you don't need the graphical user interface; or omit the `-O` argument for a debug build (instead of an optimised build).
-If you plan to produce plots, you will also need to copy the `src/extras/plotter/plot.asy` file into a `plot/` subfolder of your repository.

 ## Graphical User Interface